apehex/tokun/articles/tokun.md

 - positional embedding
 - feed forward layers

-Surprisingly, *the simplest model performs significantly better*.
+Surprisingly, **the simplest model performs significantly better**.

-The only variations of the model are on the token units:
+The only relevant variations of the model are on the token units:

 - `[4, 16]` has the best balance between capacity and flexibility
 - `[4, 4, 4]` often gets stuck at 75% accuracy but can reach 100% with luck: it is brittle